 Both the Drain Key and the Smart Dumbell essentially work the same; you insert them into the drain and turn counterclockwise to release the old tub drain.
 However, they are slightly different.
-Get more information on how these tools work and how to use them, here.
+For your convenience, we offer a complete tutorial for using these drain tools.

 Some plumbers have suggested that if the drain is stubborn, and will not budge even with the proper tools, to try heating the flange with a hair dryer on high/hot.
 This may soften the plumber's putty that is sealing the drain flange to the tub.
 After a few minutes, the putty should be soft enough to try again.

 With just a few turns, the old drain should come right out.
 With the tub drain flange removed, be sure to clean the area before installing your new drain.
 Guess what?
 We also have instructions for installing your new tub drain flange so you can finish your project all in one go!